elythyr/dotfiles/vimwiki/archlinux/configuration/ssh.md

 To remember the SSH keys and provide them automatically.

-We need to run the deamon for it work.
+We need to run the daemon for it work.
 It's possible to use systemd to start it automatically.

 Create the service: